pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

 data like the irradiance datasets from PVGIS and the NSRDB, but it also provides functionality for other types of data useful for certain aspects of PV modeling.
-For example, precipitation data is available from :py:func:`~pvlib.iotools.get_acis_prism` for soiling modeling, and horizon profiles from :py:func:`~pvlib.iotools.get_pvgis_horizon` for horizon shade modeling).
+For example, precipitation data is available from :py:func:`~pvlib.iotools.get_acis_prism` for soiling modeling and horizon profiles can be retrieved from :py:func:`~pvlib.iotools.get_pvgis_horizon` for horizon shade modeling.

 For a complete list of functions related to retrieving and importing weather data, see :ref:`iotools`, and for a detailed comparison of the weather datasets